isundaylee/atom-ide-ccls/README.md

 Hovering on top of variables and functions shows their types/signatures.
 You can also pin a signature panel for easy access.

 ![Type and signature help example.](images/signature-help.gif)

+## Other Features

+- Semantic highlighting: Provides richer syntax highlighting based on program semantic (e.g. gives different colors to local variables, function parameters, and data members in a member function body). **Note: This feature is disabled by default.
+To use it, enable it in the package's settings panel.**